Vector Artwork for Vinyl Cut Decals

-- Vector artwork can be using for anything from Printing, Vinyl Cutting (What we do), CNC Routing, Embroidery, Web Graphics and lots of other uses.
+- Vector artwork can be used for anything from Printing, Vinyl Cutting (What we do), CNC Routing, Embroidery, Web Graphics and lots of other uses.
 It can also be exported to various other file formats.

 Submitting your own Artwork

-If you are creating your own Vector Artwork to send us for a Vinyl Cut Decal, then there a few things that you should be aware of:
+If you are creating your own Vector Artwork to send us for a Vinyl Cut Decal, then there are a few things that you should be aware of:

 - Make sure that all paths are closed.